ix-ax/AXOpen/src/components.kuka.robotics/docs/AxoKrc4.md

 `AxoKrc4` ships a dedicated Blazor view (`AxoKrc4View.razor`) inside `AXOpen.Components.Kuka.Robotics.blazor`.
 When `RenderableContentControl` inspects an `AxoKrc4` context, it picks this view automatically based on the `Presentation` attribute.
+Operator commands are grouped into two tabs — `Movements` (Start/Stop Movements, Restore, Reset All Outputs, with movement parameters inline) and `Power & Program` (motor and programme tasks) — laid out as a uniform 2-column grid.
 If you prefer the generic `AxoComponent` rendering, use `RenderableContentControl` directly.

 ## Status display